marvic2409/Proton/Working Docs/Core Values.md

 # A Note to Readers/Coders/Contributors

-You might notice that 4 of 5 'core values' of Proton are in a two-part format, what matters of theese four are the first halves, the second halves merely serve as rule of thumb counterparts to their vague former halves.
+You might notice that 4 of 5 'core values' of Proton are in a two-part format, what matters of these four are the first halves, the second halves merely serve as rule of thumb counterparts to their vague former halves.

 As a coder/contributor to Proton, you’re not expected to merely satisfy the